xhinis/vana/README.md

 Visit [https://satori.vanascan.io/address/](https://satori.vanascan.io/address/):

-- Go to the "Write proxy" tab
+- Go to the "Contract" tab and after "Write proxy" tab
 - Connect your wallet
+- Make sure you added to '' Satori Network '' to Metamask
+- Refresh the page
-- Call `updateFileRewardDelay` and set it to 0
+- Find `updateFileRewardDelay` and set it to 0
-- Call `addRewardsForContributors` with 1,000,000,000,000,000,000,000 (1 million tokens)
+- Find `addRewardsForContributors` with 1,000,000,000,000,000,000,000 (1 million tokens)

 Update the `.env` file in the `vana-dlp-chatgpt` directory: